spookylukey/django-views-the-right-way/source/thepattern.rst

-The first thing to note about boilerplate is that a small amount of boilerplate (by which I mean repeated code that just Needs To Be There For Some Reason) is not a big problem in software development.
-We don't spend most of our time typing, we spend most of our time reading code, which means that clarity is much more important than shaving a few keystrokes.
+The first thing to note about boilerplate is that a small amount of boilerplate (by which I mean repeated code that just Needs To Be There For Some Reason) is not a big problem in software development. **We don't spend most of our time typing, we spend most of our time reading code.
+This means that clarity is much more important than shaving a few keystrokes**.
 Arguments about small amounts of boilerplate should not be the major factor.

+The real issue with boilerplate, in fact, is not how typing it involves, but that verbose code hinders comprehension due to the low signal-to-noise ratio.
+**Boilerplate reduction should only ever be about noise reduction, not typing reduction.**

 With that in mind, let's do a comparison.
 The CBV equivalent to the view I wrote above is as follows: